Blazemeter/taurus/site/dat/docs/Apiritif.md

 - `assertTextByX(X\_name): "text"` to assert text to an element
 - `assertValueByX(X\_name): value` to assert value
 - `assertTitle(title)` to assert page title
+- `assertEval(js_expr)` to assert that evaluation of a JavaScript expression returns true value

 Don't forget to replace `X` with the right [locators](#Locators).
 See sample usage in [Frame Management](#Frame-management) section.

-Also, for assertion you can also use special assertion block.
+For assertion you can also use special assertion block.
 See example [here](#Sample-scenario).

 Using the [alternative syntax](#Alternative-syntax-supporting-multiple-locators):
 ```yaml